 Should be based on original, or newly aggregated findings resulting from quantitative, qualitative, or mixed methods research.
 Research Articles must include a structured Abstract of no more than 250 words, followed by an “Implications for Practice” section which provides 3 – 5 items describing, in plain language, the implications of the Article’s findings for the energy and environmental field.
 All Research Articles should include the following primary sections (subordinate sections will vary by paper): (1) Introduction, (2) Literature Review, (3) Methods, (4) Results, (5) Discussion, and (6) Conclusion.

-Articles which do not employ an explicitly defined research methodology should be submitted as either a “Practice” or “Theory” contribution.
+Articles that do not employ an explicitly defined research methodology should be submitted as either a “Practice” or “Theory” contribution.

 Should be based on case studies, descriptions, evaluations, or developmental historiography of energy and environmental law, programs, or policies.
 Articles should emphasize the promotion of best practices and useful approaches to current energy and environmental challenges, and draw attention to unsustainable and questionable practices.
 Practice Articles must include a structured Abstract of no more than 250 words.